Jazmin Grace Grimaldi in the footsteps of grandmother Grace Kelly

 Far from Monaco

 It was not limited to recognition on paper.
 Although not exactly near the Prince’s Palace in Monaco – Jazmin has lived in the United States her entire life – the 29-year-old now enjoys a warm relationship with her family.
 “I missed the father figure.
 It’s great to know him now, and we have a very good bond.”
-Also for Prince Jacques and Princess Gabriella, her half-brother and sister, she’s like a big sister.
+She is also like a big sister to Prince Jacques and Princess Gabriella, her half-brother and sister.
 “I can’t wait to see them grow up.
 They have those beautiful big blue eyes and they’re both already so well behaved!”

 There is more love than between Albert and Charlene …